Thanksgiving: one of the most important time of the year

 Amics de la Gent Gran celebrates 30 years!

 The Foundation Amics de la Gent Gran celebrates its 30 years of action in Catalonia, with a slogan that reflects its attention to the quality of relationships with the elderly: "Since 1987 in good company".
+It’s been 30 years since the movement of little brothers of the Poor has been active in Spain.

 It is also the year that the organization has chosen to launch its observatory of solitude, which aims to better understand the complex phenomenon of solitude in order to better comprehend the negative effects of unwanted solitude and to promote tools for its prevention.